About Banner

 The Story Behind Modelling4Comfort

 I discovered the enjoyment of building models quite recently, in 2020.
-It goes hand in hand with searching for things to keep me focussed in retirement, after a very busy and full working career.
-I only started to take photos of my building steps in 2022 during the building of the SS Great Britain.
-In December 2025 I started to organize the individual projects in a website to create a digital show cabinet of my endeavors.
-I simply ran out of physical shelf space to display my work and some of the models have new custodians.
+It goes hand in hand with searching for things to keep me focused in retirement, after a very busy and full working career.
+I only started taking photos of my build steps in 2022 during the SS Great Britain build.
+In December 2025 I started putting the individual projects into a website - basically a digital show cabinet since I ran out of physical shelf space and some models have found new homes.

-20 years ago, the name 4Comfort was crafted into the family company, and since then I had several other focusses using the 4Comfort name, most notably Gardens4Comfort.uk.
+20 years ago, the name 4Comfort became part of the family company, and since then I’ve had several other focuses using the 4Comfort name, most notably Gardens4Comfort.uk.
 Modelling4Comfort followed naturally.
 In essence, modelling gives me great joy and comfort.
-I do it for myself, it is not my desire to compete, shout out at shows, run it as a business or become a modeling guru.
-Modelling4Comfort is for my benefit and enjoyment, but you are welcome to share my experience and be inspired.
+I do it for myself - it’s not about competing, going to shows, running it as a business, or becoming a modelling guru.
+Modelling4Comfort is for my benefit and enjoyment, but you’re welcome to share the journey and maybe get some ideas.

 Each model that I build have a story associated with it and is carefully selected.
 It preserves a memory, or brings to life an event, technical challenge or scene that is close to my heart.